Coutts Finance Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Common questions asked concerning the Coutts & Co Conveyancing Panel from members of the public
+Examples of recent questions relating to the Coutts & Co Conveyancing Panel from members of the public

 We are due to exchange on the purchase a house but as a result of damage from the recent storms I have agreed compensation from the seller of £3k approx by way of a reduction in the price.
 This was going to be dealt with as part of the conveyancing process but my mortgage company Coutts & Co will not agree to this.
 Why was Coutts & Co even consulted?